chiedo/leadership/README.md

 ### Sales and Marketing

+- The Sales Learning Curve by Mark Leslie and Charles A. Holloway
 - Dotcom Secrets by Russell Brunson
 - Building a Storybrand by Donald Miller
 - $100M Offers by Alex Hormozi